ssaring/sportstracker/sportstracker/docs/README.txt

 exporters for other applications.
 Users with SQL experience can also create easily custom statistics by using an SQLite database browser application.
 Prior to SportsTracker 8.0.0 the application data was stored in XML files.

-The migration from XML to SQLite storage is done automatically on first startup of SportsTracker >= 8.0.0.
+The migration from XML to SQLite storage is done automatically on first startup of SportsTracker 8.0.x.
 The XML files will not be deleted due to backup reasons.
+SportsTracker 8.1.0 and newer can't migrate user data from old XML files anymore.
+If the migration was missed, then SportsTracker 8.0.x. needs to be used for the automatic import.
+Afterward it's possible to update to newer SportsTracker versions.

 If you are using a sport watch or another tracking device with a computer interface, you can import the recorded exercise files and evaluate the